shekhargulati/52-technologies-in-2016/README.md

 22. **[Week 22: May 29, 2016](./22-regex)** [Making Sense of Regular Expressions](./22-regex/README.md).
 In this tutorial, I will walk you through a series of examples that will help you learn about regular expressions.
 I will end this tutorial by covering a library [VerbalExpressions](https://github.com/VerbalExpressions) that you can use to programmatically build regular expressions.

-23. **[Week 23: June 5, 2016](./23-android-part1)** [Building An Android Application To Track Missing Kids Part 1](./23-android-part1/README.md).
-I have not yet written this article.
+23. **[Week 23: June 5, 2016](./23-android-part1)** [Building An Android Application Part 1](./23-android-part1/README.md).
+In this tutorial, we will develop an Android app that will be used to report and track missing kids.
+Today, we will only cover photo capturing capability of the application.
+Like any camera application, this application will enable users to capture photos, save them to an album, and finally upload them to the backend servers.

-23. **[Week 24: June 12, 2016](./24-jekyll-to-wordpress)** [Moving back to WordPress from Jekyll](./24-jekyll-to-wordpress/README.md).
+24. **[Week 24: June 12, 2016](./24-jekyll-to-wordpress)** [Moving back to WordPress from Jekyll](./24-jekyll-to-wordpress/README.md).
 In this blog, I will share my experience of running a Jekyll blog and then migrating it back to WordPress.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)